 Compared to the full-size Security-9, the Compact is about an inch less in length, .6-inch less in height, and has barrel that’s .6-inch shorter.
 As you’d expect, it weighs a couple of ounces less, too.
-But like the original, it’s still a shrouded hammer-fired, single-action (basically, a scaled-up version of the proven LCP II) pistol with a Browning tilt-barrel design.
+But like the original, it’s still a shrouded hammer-fired, single-action (basically, a scaled-up version of the proven LCP II) sidearm with a Browning tilt-barrel design.
+Many 9mms in this class are striker fired.

 The reduction in height and length mean it’s much more concealable than its bigger brother.
 It also makes this a two-finger pistol (above) when using one of the two flush-fit 10-round magazine that Ruger includes with the pistol.

 Jeremy thought the Security-9 could have done with a more aggressive texture for a sure-er grip.
 That wasn’t my experience.
 Even when my hand got sweaty, I didn’t have any trouble maintaining a good hold on the handle.
-The angled cocking serrations are sharp enough to get a good grip on the relatively easy slide racking alloy steel slide, too.
-And I don’t expect it to chafe if carried under a shirt against bare skin.
+However, the Ruger lacks a selection of back straps for tuning grip fit.
+The angled cocking serrations are sharp enough to get a good grip on the relatively easy-racking alloy steel slide, too.
+And I don’t expect it to chafe (well not much) if carried under a shirt against bare skin.

 While the magazine release is perfectly positioned, I could have done with a slightly bigger (taller) button.
 Then again, my hands are unusually small.
 The average shooter will have no problem dropping a mag without adjusting their grip.

 Engaging it, however, is neither.
 Unlike, say, a 1911 safety, the Security-9’s lever is hinged at the front for some reason.
-That means you can’t easily engage it one-handed or without re-gripping the gun.
+That means you can’t easily engage it (put it into ‘safe’ mode) one-handed or without re-gripping the gun.
 I don’t find that to be a big problem — disengaging it is always the much more urgent task — but some users may.

 If you object to a safety-equipped carry gun, as Jeremy pointed out, you could always remove the safety lever.
-But removing a safety feature is never a good idea liability-wise if you ever find yourself using the pistol in a defensive situation.
+But removing a safety feature is never a good idea liability-wise if you ever find yourself using the pistol in a self-defense or home-defense situation.
 Better to leave it be.
 It takes enough effort to engage the Security-9’s safety lever that you won’t be flipping it up accidentally.

 The Security-9’s front end is nicely sculpted to let it easily glide into a holster.
-It’s far less chunky-looking than some of its competitors.
+It’s far less chunky-looking than some of its 9mm handgun competitors.

 Takedown is easy enough, but could be easier.
 Just align the slide with the top of the takedown pin and…use something (a small screwdriver works well) to pop the pin out a fraction of an inch.
-From there you can slide it with your fingers.
+From there you can slide it the rest of the way with your fingers.

 The GLOCK-like sights, with that rear sight U design, work well enough with a good amount of room around the front sight post to see your target.
 The low-slung rear sight is angled in the front, which means you won’t be able to use it to rack the slide one-handed if necessary.